 Anyone who owns an old car will know that the rubber tyres and seals all perish eventually which is why the MOT includes checks on windscreen wiper blades and tyres.
 Remember Rubber hoses start degrading as soon as they are made, and consequently we recommend that all rubber hoses are replaced every 7 years irrespective of their use.

 Regular Hose Inspection

 At Buckley Industrial we recommend regular inspection of hoses.
-How regular, depends upon the application and the ‘class’ of hose (click on the link for more information about classifying hoses), but a minimum should be a visual inspection annually.
+How regular, depends upon the application and the ‘class’ of hose, but a minimum should be a visual inspection annually.
 For more information on classifying hoses and determining a hose inspection programme get in touch via our contact us page.